BrynCovington/CSC130DSpring2018/README.md

 The file will show the conversions of how many days you have been alive based on your birthday which you input.

 DAY 8:
+The file will show a pop up of cute pictures of baby animals.

+Day

+Project 1:
+The file will show a word game